 US Navy sailors could only lust after the Zeppelins’ long range fleet scouting (photos), credited with saving the German Fleet at Jutland.
 Dr. R. K. Smith wrote, “The Germans first exploited their Zeppelins as a reconnaissance vehicle… and there were experiments to carry airplanes as a ‘built-in’ fighter escort, and an effort to develop a remote-controlled glider bomb which would provide a limited standoff capability.” (lower right, both on LZ-80, while other ships carried a “spy basket”).
-America was the last major power to initiate work on a large airship, but early efforts were quickly discarded when an exhausted Zeppelin literally fell into Allied hands.
+America was the last major power to initiate work on a large airship, but early design efforts were quickly discarded when an exhausted Zeppelin literally fell into Allied hands.
 Brig.
 Gen. William “Billy” Mitchell wrote, “Several pilots from French squadrons in the vicinity had attacked the great ship on its way down and fired innumerable bullets into its envelope, many of them incendiary, but with little effect.”
 One source says the Zep crews then hastily fired flares into the airless hydrogen cells, which snuffed their combustion, allowing French troops to capture the L-49 (below) intact and still partially buoyant.

 French constructors reverse-engineered plans of that height-climber Zep (factory number LZ-96).
 By 1919 Americans were adapting the plans and strengthening its lightweight structure.
 By 1922, the Americans had begun construction of their copy, designated ZR-1, via pieces riveted at the Naval Aircraft Factory.